-Paste Into: Copy From: Regular Channel or Beat Channel RGB Channel Motion Effects Row Regular Channel or Beat Channel Fully supported - no change to the effect "on", "twinkle", and "shimmer" are preserved.
+Copy From: Paste Into: Regular Channel or Beat Channel RGB Channel Motion Effects Row Regular Channel or Beat Channel Fully supported - no change to the effect "on", "twinkle", and "shimmer" are preserved.
 The RGB channel effect takes on the color of the source channel. "on", "twinkle", and "shimmer" are recreated as motion effects.
 The motion effect takes on the color of the source channel.
 RGB Channel "on", "twinkle", and "shimmer" effects are created at 100% intensity, wherever those RGB channel effects existed in the source.
 Color information is not used in conversion.
 Fully supported - no change to the effect "on", "twinkle", and "shimmer" are recreated as motion effects.
 The motion effect takes on the color of the source effect.
-Motion Effects Row A twinkle motion effect is converted to a twinkle channel effect.
-All other motion effects get converted to the "on" channel effect.
-Start and end intensity of the source motion effect are preserved in the destination channel effect.
-A twinkle motion effect is converted to a twinkle channel effect.
+Motion Effects Row to the "on" channel effect.
+Start and end intensity of A twinkle motion effect is converted to a twinkle channel effect.
 All other motion effects get converted to the "on" channel effect.
 The first selected color of the motion effect is used as the color for the RGB channel effect.
 That color is dimmed according to the source motion effect's starting and ending intensity values.
 Fully supported - no change to the effect